elo33011/netascode_campus_design/design.md

 ## Config Output

-Here is the rendered configurations of a devices, other device's configuration can be found under [config](/config)
+Here is the rendered configurations of one WAN router, other device's configuration can be found under [config](/config)

 <details>
   <summary>abc-hq-wan-01</summary>